JamesWu0710/MTH9815_FinalProject/README.md

 - The idea is to connection different processes: **Listeners, Connectors that Subscribe and Publish**.
 We have a new definition of a Service in soa.hpp, with the concept of a ServiceListener and Connector also defined.
 A ServiceListener is a listener to events on the service where data is added to the service, updated on the service, or removed from the service.
 A Connector is a class that flows data into the Service from some connectivity source (e.g. a socket, file, etc) via the Service.OnMessage() method.
 The Publish() method on the Connector publishes data to the connectivity source and can be invoked from a Service.
 Some Connectors are publish-only that do not invoke Service.OnMessage().
 Some Connectors are subscribe-only where Publish() does nothing.
 Other Connectors can do both publish and subscribe.

 # Project Design Idea
+- To create different Bond services, we first create the template classes that accepts a geenral product defined in product.hpp
+- Then in main.cpp, we specify the product type to be Bonds.
+This allows a more **generic framework that can be transplanted to other products easily**.
+- Regarding data, we generate the data according to the rules defined in the project requirements.
+This is mainly done in datageneration.hpp, and the input data can be generated if we call the Initialize method in the main file.

 # How to run the codes?
 - To compile it using g++, we can follow **g++ -std=c++17 main.cpp -o test -I C:/boost/include/boost-1_80 -L C:/boost/lib -lws2_32 -lwsock32**.
 Remember to specify your paths of the boost library!
 Then, run test.exe to see the operations.